lvillasen/RedPitaya-Node-Express-App/README.md

 which is the binary representation of 100.

-## Alternative Test 2 using JavaScript
+## Alternative test with a web app using JavaScript

 Clone the repository